borgestrand/sdr-widget/AW_readme.txt

 If you have never used an UAC2 or Audio Widget / SDR Widget driver, you may probably skip the rest of this section.
 If you are upgrading to new drivers it is highly recommended that you clean up any old drivers which may have been in use by the OS.
 The below link has a good recipe.
-Below is a copy of it. http://www.tech-recipes.com/rx/504/how-to-uninstall-hidden-devices-drivers-and-services/
+The text below contains a copy of it: http://www.tech-recipes.com/rx/504/how-to-uninstall-hidden-devices-drivers-and-services/

-To get rid of unwanted drivers, devices, or services, use the following steps:
+0 -  Uninstall AudioWidget in Start menu or C:\Program Files (x86)\Audio-Widget

 1 -  Open the Start menu and choose Run.